 Overall my numbers looked good to me.
 It was a day off so I did not drive.

-Lunch was brisket and brussels sprouts from a local BBQ place.
+Lunch was brisket and Brussel sprouts from a local BBQ place.

 Dinner was a salad and grilled salmon.